Be honest: are you doing everything you can to hype up your app’s users and keep them in the loop?

 Pretty obvious, right?

-Keeping this in mind, you need to ensure that you’re crafting messages that speak directly to the recipient.
+Minding this, you need to ensure that you’re crafting messages that speak directly to the recipient based on how they actually engage with your service.
 In other words, if project managers and lead developers both use your workflow management tool, you need to make sure your message resonates with both types of users.

 So, the first thing you need to do is develop a clear understanding of how customers use your product.

-Notice how they’re addressing Windows users in the email’s heading?
-The message is speaking directly to Figma users who use computers running on the Windows operating system.
+Again, notice how they’re addressing users based on what features they’re using.
 It’s more personal and, therefore, more likely to generate user engagement.

 It all boils down to this: sending out the same email to all of your customers isn’t the best course of action.